GIS-sys/gismlops/exam.md

 ### codestyle

-1. as of the final version, the only commented code is in ./gismlops/conf/config.yaml (for cuda devices option)
+1. as of the final version, the only commented code is in ./gismlops/conf/config.yaml (for cuda devices option and mlflow\_tracking\_uri)
 2. as of the final version, no directory is empty (except for triton/model\_repository/onnx-clothing/1/)
-3. ???
+3. common parts are either written in utils or configs
-4. ???
+4. don't have code in \_\_init\_\_ files
-5. ???
+5. commands.py for poetry commands, data.py for dataloader, dvc\_manager.py and git\_manager.py for dvc and git, model.py for Model, utils.py for common code, train.py and infer.py for train and inference
-6. ???
+6. the only hardcoded values are: data/ folder in data.py and log folders in utils.py
 7. there are no binary files in github, and the only folder being pushed in dvc is data/ (also .logs, but not automatically)

 ## HW3